ai-aimbot/AIMr/README.md

 An ai aimbot using yolov7 for csgo/val/anything that has people

-it works sometimes, if it doesnt dm me on discord @kb.kb
+it works alright (usable and could be helpful), if it doesnt dm me on discord @kb.kb

 hold down 1 for it to aimbot/shoot